-This site is to host information about culture events in Northwest Arkansas as it relates to education, entertainment, speakers, businesses, organizations and other event gatherings in Northwest Arkansas.
+This site is to host information about culture events and more in Northwest Arkansas and Fort Smith as it relates to education, entertainment, speakers, businesses, organizations and other event gatherings.

 She started on foodstamps, and now leverages a $24 billion economic powerhouse